markbellingham/Congo-Tutorial/README.md

 https://markbellingham.me/wiki/index.php?title=Create_an_object_oriented_dynamic_website_with_Java_and_MySQL

-A working example of this project can be found here:
+A working demonstration of this project can be found here:

 https://markbellingham.me/Congo/